w3f/Grants-Program/applications/sensio_network.md

 - Are there any other projects similar to yours?
 If so, how is your project different?

 There are projects that share a similar approache, like majority of PoE/TimeStamping, but none of them does what we are trying to accomplish.
-Sensio, at the moment, is the only project out there that provides verifiable ownership and copyright claims based on real workflows, not `first came -> first hashed it -> owned it`.
+Sensio, at the moment, is the only project out there that provides verifiable ownership and copyright claims based on real workflows, not `first came -> first hashed it -> owns it`.

 - The team's long-term plans and intentions with this project.